aurae-runtime/aurae-legacy/README.md

 # aurae

+TODO This readme is out of date

+---

 A Simple Distributed System.
 Built for App teams.

 Reverse your relationship with the cloud.
 Shift your application posture from reliant upon cloud dependencies, to harvesting cloud services on your terms.